Solid slots

 import "@opentui/solid/runtime-plugin-support"

-This is a Bun drop-in that installs runtime transform support so external TS/TSX plugin modules use the same runtime instances as the host app (@opentui/solid, @opentui/core, @opentui/core/3d, @opentui/core/testing, solid-js, and solid-js/store).
+This is a Bun drop-in that installs runtime transform support so external TS/TSX plugin modules use the same runtime instances as the host app (@opentui/solid, @opentui/core, @opentui/core/testing, solid-js, and solid-js/store).
+If a plugin imports another OpenTUI package, provide that package through additional runtime modules.

 Use this for plugin systems in both normal Bun runs and standalone compiled executables.